 Does hashish fit the definition of “the resinous form” of marijuana in Minnesota Statutes?
-Probably not, since it is still plant-form, not the chemically processed “resinous form.”
+Probably not, since it is still plant-form, not a chemically processed “resinous form.”

 Hashish is less common these days in Minnesota.
-It generally comes from parts of the world where traditional.
-Most marijuana in Minnesota today is from the United States.
+It generally comes from other parts of the world where traditional.
+But most marijuana in Minnesota today is from the United States.

 The resinous form – extracted resin

 Chemical separation methods use a solvent like ethanol, butane or hexane to dissolve resin.
 Then, filter the result.
 And boil off the solvent to leave behind the resins – called honey oil, THC oil, marijuana wax, vape cartridges, dabs, shatter.